Small cars come in all kinds of shapes, if not sizes. Here we highlight the best new small cars on sale

 The interior is where the Clio really shines.
 Even in the lower-spec ‘Iconic’ version, the quality of the cabin is impressive for a car of this size and standard equipment includes cruise control, LED headlights, autonomous braking, lane-keep assist and traffic-sign recognition.

 At 391 litres, boot space is bigger than you get in a Fiesta and with the rear seats folded there’s a healthy 1,069 litres available.
+Prices for the Clio start from under £19,000 so it’s also cheaper than the Fiesta.

 3. Fiat 500

 Space inside is better in the front – helped by an increase in internal width of 42mm and headroom by 10mm – but pretty limited in the back, even though there are only two seats.
 The boot remains at 185 litres, but there are useful cubbies dotted around the cabin.
+For those seeking drop-top fun then the convertible 500c will appeal.

 4. Dacia Sandero